germainlefebvre4/ansible-cheatsheet/README.md

 ### Context

-This is the list of the packages version used to make this CheatSheet
+This is the list of the packages version used to make this RefCard

 Show your Linux version (here is CentOS/RedHat dist.) with `cat /etc/redhat-release` :
 ```